Webinar Series: Understanding and Preparing Waivers

-NOTE: Access to recordings of the webinars are included with your purchase of the four-webinar series.
-Your complimentary access will be available until Dec.
-27, 2020.
+NOTE: Access to recordings of the webinars are included with your purchase of the four-part webinar series.
+Your complimentary access will be available until December 19, 2021.
 Certificates of attendance are only issued if you attend live webinars.

 Webinar 1: Overview of the Grounds of Inadmissibility